Siku Quanshu

 The Siku Quanshu, literally the Complete Library of the Four Treasuries, is a Chinese encyclopedia commissioned during the Qing dynasty by the Qianlong Emperor.
 Commissioned in 1772 and completed in 1782, the Siku quanshu is the largest collection of books in imperial Chinese history, comprising 36,381 volumes, 79,337 manuscript rolls, 2.3 million pages, and about 997 million words.
-The complete encyclopedia contains an annotated catalogue of 10,680 titles along with a compendiums of 3,593 titles.
+The complete encyclopedia contains an annotated catalogue of 10,680 titles along with a compendium of 3,593 titles.
 The Siku Quanshu surpassed the 1403 Yongle Encyclopedia created by the previous Ming dynasty, which had been China's largest encyclopedia.
 Complete copies of the Siku Quanshu are held at the National Library of China in Beijing, the National Palace Museum in Taipei, the Gansu Library in Lanzhou, and the Zhejiang Library in Hangzhou.

 Compilation

 Creation

 The Qianlong Emperor of the Qing dynasty ordered the creation of the Siku Quanshu in 1772.
 Local and provincial officers were put in charge of locating and collecting important books, and the emperor encouraged owners of rare or valuable books to send them to the capital.
 At first, few did, because of concerns about the Literary Inquisition, but towards the end of 1772 the emperor issued a decree stating that books would be returned to their owners once the compilation was finished and that the owners would not be punished if their books contained Anti-Qing sentiment.
 Less than three months after the issue of this decree, four to five thousand books were handed in.

 By March 1773, an editorial board composed of hundreds of editors, collators, and copyists had been created in Beijing to gather and review books brought to them.
 This board included more than 361 scholars, with Ji Yun and Lu Xixiong as chief editors.
 Around 3,826 scribes copied every word by hand.
 They were not paid in cash, but each was given a government position after he had transcribed a set number of sections of the encyclopedia.
 Following its ten-year-long compilation, seven copies were produced of the completed encyclopedia, which were distributed throughout the empire.

 By 1782, the Siku Quanshu Zongmu Tiyao ('Annotated Bibliography of the Four Treasuries'), a guide to the Siku Quanshu, had also been completed.
 It contains bibliographical information about the 3,593 titles in the Siku Quanshu and about 6,793 other books that were not included in it.
 The Annotated Bibliography of the Four Treasuries, which was published in 1793, became the largest Chinese book catalog of the time.